DaaS providers and DaaS solutions are in high demand with employees needing to Work Anywhere.

 We have grouped these two together as they are both very robust solutions and, for the most part, their selection typically comes down to brand preference as opposed to having significant differences in performance.
 One important note is that both can be architected in a multi-tenant environment.
 When we say multi-tenant, that’s not to say you are sharing the same space with other clients, it’s more like an apartment complex.

-To continue the analogy, typically each customer is living on their own floor (vlan) and the building supervisors (platform engineers), are caring for the entire building.
+To continue the analogy, typically each customer is living on their own floor (VLAN) and the building supervisors (platform engineers), are caring for the entire building.
 This gives you a personal, secure, private space.
-To take it one step further, if Licenses and Inspections checks on the buildings, top providers, like Evolve IP, ensure their apartments are certified for major compliances like HIPAA / HITRUST, PCI-DSS, etc.
+To take it one step further, if Licenses and Inspections check on the buildings, top providers, like Evolve IP, ensure their apartments are certified for major compliances like HIPAA / HITRUST, PCI-DSS, etc.

 VMware Horizon View – This is the enterprise version of virtual desktop technology.
 We note it here because there are providers building solutions on this technology.
 For service providers with a low number of clients, this can work.
 However, as the providers’ customer counts grow, you can think of this as more of a single-family home community.
 The maintenance crew now has 100 homes to manage instead of 1 large building.
 Typically, at this point, the vendor’s economies of scale dry up and there are more things that can go wrong; there are more ways to break-in, more management portals to maintain, etc. VMware Horizon View was not designed to be multi-tenant.